 Acronym and Abbreviation Overload: The guidebook has all kinds of abbreviations that make it downright illegible unless you read the compiled list of acronyms and abbreviations.
 The lists of characteristics for the various pieces of equipment in the appendices are detailed only in shorthand.

-Action Bomb: All the flavours of vortices attack by exploding into a massive ball of acid/fire/etc the turn after they stand next to you.
+Action Bomb: All the flavours of vortices attack by exploding into a massive ball of acid/fire/etc, if their target is in melee range.
 This is as unhealthy as it sounds.
 They can't explode in the dark in 1.1.1.

 Amazing Technicolor Battlefield: The Chaos dimension. along with the top level of the Tower of Eternal Flames, level 66 of the Infinite Dungeon and bottom of the Scintillating Cave.